 How much are classes?

-We have a selection of memberships also on offer which are 4 weekly or monthly billed cycle (dependent on the membership you choose) which reduces your class price down depending on what option to choose.
+We have a selection of memberships also on offer which are billed monthly.
+Or you can purchase class packs, both of which reduce your class price down depending on what option to choose.
 View our memberships here

 We also occasionally offer open practice sessions.
 Open Practice sessions are available to Pole and Hoop Students wishing to practice at their own pace.
 (You must have attended pole or hoop classes prior to attending these sessions but you do not have to be a MVPA student).
 An instructor is on site for safety and insurance, but this is not a taught class.

 Please contact us to enquire about private , semi private classes or studio hire which are available throughout the week and weekend.
 Bookings must be made in advance and will only be available if the studio is available.